Home Page

 Tram Adventure

-A group of us took the Goldbelt Mount Roberts Tram from dock-side in downtown Juneau to the tram stop at the tree line, practically straight up the mountain.
+A group of us took the Goldbelt Tram from dock-side in downtown Juneau to the tram stop at the tree line, practically straight up the mountain.
 In our youth we hiked up the mountain, starting at the trail head close to Basin Road, through thick conifers, to the tree line at around 1,760 feet.

 The miniature conifers of the elfin forest are pruned and sculpted by the elements.